How to Run 10+ Playwright Agents on One Logged-In Browser

 This is the multi-agent browser automation pattern I reach for whenever an AI agent orchestration system has more than one worker that needs an authenticated browser session.
 It is the kind of agentic workflow that quietly breaks every other approach to running Playwright in parallel — and once it works, the rest of your AI agent automation stops fighting the browser and starts using it.
 The same architecture also acts as a clean browser relay for AI browsers, OpenClaw skills, and any other agent runtime that can speak the Chrome DevTools Protocol — more on that in the OpenClaw section below.

 **Before you build all this, ask yourself one question.** Do your agents actually need a logged-in identity?
 If they only need to read public web pages — fetch a doc, scrape a product listing, read a news article — you do not need any of this setup.
 [AgentPMT's Live Web Page Browser](https://www.agentpmt.com/marketplace/live-web-page-browser) is a marketplace tool that gives agents stateless web access with no persistent login required.
 Use it when your agents are reading the open web.
-The AgentPMT web browsing tool provide access to sites the agent's internal browser is blocked from accessing.
+The AgentPMT web browsing tool provides access to sites the agent's internal browser is blocked from accessing.
 It returns markdown format, HTML, or screenshots, giving your agent access to exactly what they need.
 Use the pattern in this tutorial when your agents need to act as you with shared logins.

 All the code from this tutorial is in my repo at [github.com/firef1ie/AI-Tutorials/tree/main/playwright-shared](https://github.com/firef1ie/AI-Tutorials/tree/main/playwright-shared).